kolserdav/fhead/README.md

 # File Headers

-Utility which added headers to all files of specidied directory
+Command line utility for add header to files from specify directory

 ## Instalation